skylight-hq/skylight.digital/_policies/privacy.md

 Skylight is committed to protecting individual privacy and securing the personal information made available to us when you visit skylight.digital.
 This privacy policy describes what information is made available to us and how that information is used and shared.

-## Information Collected from Visits
+## Information collected from visits

 <strong>Automatically collected.</strong> Skylight automatically collects non-personally identifying information such as browser type, operating system, referring site, user events (for example, a click), and the date and time of each site visit.